streamnative/examples/cloud/pulsar-admin/README.md

 # Usage

-The `pulsar-admin` supports users to connect to Pulsar cluster through Token, the example as follows:
+The `pulsar-admin` supports to connect to Pulsar cluster through Token, the example as follows:

 ```shell script
 ./bin/pulsar-admin \